 Water Supply Line Leaks

-Your home’s water supply lines transport water from your well or utility water main into your home.
-Because the water pipes are buried underground, it’s hard to tell whether there’s a leak.
-Some common signs to watch for that indicate a water supply leak include sinkholes, wet spots in your yard, cracked pavement, foundation cracks, an annual increase in water usage and a drop in water pressure.
+Your home’s water supply pipes transport water from your well or utility water main into your home.
+Because these water pipes are buried underground, it’s hard to tell if there’s a leak.
+Some common signs to watch for that indicate a water supply line leak include sinkholes, wet spots in your yard, cracked pavement, foundation cracks, an annual increase in water usage, and a drop in water pressure.

 Maintaining the Highest Standards of Water Quality